 No matter where you live, you can enjoy that tropical feeling with the best indoor tropical plants for your home.
 Many homes provide a healthy environment for tropical houseplants.
 A tropical plant is a plant that normally grows best in heat and humidity.
 The tropics are known for the hot and moist climate, with temperatures continually surpassing 65°F, and never dipping below 32°F, or freezing.

 While some of our best indoor tropical plants might need a little extra help to stay their best, these 7 make plant-keeping enjoyable for all.
 In fact, these 7 plants often top the most popular houseplant lists, too.

 1. Amazon Elephant’s Ear:

-The Amazon elephant’s ear appears unusual and unmistakable.
+The Amazon elephant’s ear, known for its exotic plants, appears unusual and unmistakable.
 Silver ribs highlight the huge, bolt-molded green leaves.
-These plants grow well inside, and in fact, better than most Alocasia species.
+These exotic plants grow well inside, and in fact, better than most Alocasia species.
 Homeowners love the beautiful presentation of unusual foliage.
 They lean toward rich, quick, depleting fertilized soil and do require routine care.
 This plant is native to Southeast Asia.

 - Its botanical name is Alocasia x amazonica.

 - And its common names are Amazon elephant’s ear, African mask.

 - Perennial is the plant type of this Indoor Tropical Plant.